Work Health & Safety (WHS)

 There are inherent risks in working with animals and every effort must be made to minimise these.
 It is your duty to take reasonable care, not just for yourself, but also for staff, other students, and anyone else likely to be affected by your actions.

-The following guidelines have been adapted from the Student Handbook for Clinical Extramural Study 2002, Faculty of Veterinary Science, University of Liverpool.
+The following guidelines have been adapted from the Student Handbook for Clinical Extramural Study 2002, Sydney School of Veterinary Science, University of Liverpool.

 - When handling animals, always adopt the appropriate methods of approach and restraint.

 - Handle animals only when you have the permission of the individual responsible for them, except in cases of emergency when no senior person is available.

 - Undertake procedures with animals, equipment, drugs or chemicals only when you have permission or instruction, and understand what you are doing.